ray-project/ray/doc/source/cluster/kubernetes/user-guides/observability.md

 kubectl describe [raycluster|rayjob|rayservice] $CUSTOM_RESOURCE_NAME -n $YOUR_NAMESPACE
 ```

-After running this command, check events and the `state`, and `conditions` in the status of the custom resource for any errors and progresses.
+After running this command, check events and the `state`, and `conditions` in the status of the custom resource for any errors and progress.

 #### RayCluster `.Status.State`